sylviashanboo/bayesRB/README.md

 install_github("sylviashanboo/bayesRB")
 ```

-4. After the `BayesRB` R package has been installed, you can view this vignette by issuing these commands at the R prompt:
+4. After the `BayesRB` R package has been installed, you can start use the package:

 ```
 library(BayesRB)